 The Five Thirty Eight Sports blog pairs all 32 teams by groups and makes some interesting predictions about each team’s chances of advancing into the knockout stage of the tournament.

-Nevertheless, it would be interesting to see the match between Cameroon and Mexico June 12 as well as the match between the United States and Ghana June 16.
+Nevertheless, it would be interesting to see the match between Cameroon and Mexico on June 12 as well as the match between the United States and Ghana on June 16.